-The Top 5 Free Survey Makers
+Top 6 Free Survey Maker Tools For Marketers

 In this article, I’ve done that dirty work for you.

-Below I outline the top five free survey makers, with a simple bulleted list of their pros and cons, so you can quickly select the best one for your needs.
+Below I outline the top six free survey makers, with a simple bulleted list of their pros and cons, so you can quickly select the best one for your needs.

 But first up, the caveats.

-What You’re Missing with Free Survey Makers
+What You’re Missing With Free Survey Makers

 When something’s free, there’s usually a catch.
 The same goes for free survey makers.